 Further social and economic development in the world will lead to increases in global energy consumption.
 This strongly suggests that in the absence of appropriate countermeasures global emissions of greenhouse gases will continue to increase well into the 21st century, perhaps beyond environmentally acceptable levels.
-Thus, it might be prudent to reduce the sources of greenhouse gases to the greatest extent possible and at the same time to increase the natural sinks of CO_2 and create new ones for storage of carbon removed from fossil fuels.
-It will make a big difference whether in the future energy-efficient paths of economic development will be followed that rely on carbon-poor sources and carriers of energy or whether less energy-efficient and coal intensive ones continue to prevail in the world.
+Thus, it might be prudent to reduce the sources of greenhouse gases to the greatest extent possible and at the same time to increase the natural sinks of carbon dioxide and create new ones for storage of carbon removed from fossil fuels.
+It will make a big difference whether in the future paths of energy efficient economic development will be followed that rely on carbon-poor sources and carriers of energy or whether less energy efficient and coal intensive ones continue to predominate in the world.
 Also, there are other important problems facing humanity so that the limited resources available for investment and consumption have to be distributed.
 A comparative assessment of different strategies for mitigating and adapting to possible global warming is therefore required.

-Such an evaluation constitutes the main part of an ongoing study of environmentally compatible energy strategies at IIASA.
-This activity includes development of an integrated data base for a comprehensive inventory of technological options for CO_2 emissions reduction available globally over long time horizons.
-The data base includes detailed descriptions of the technical, economic, and environmental performance of technologies as well as data pertinent to their innovation, commercialization, and diffusion characteristics and prospects.
-Additional data files contain literature sources and assessments of data validity and concurrent uncertainty ranges.
-It is an interactive software package designed to enter, update, and retrieve information on CO_2 reduction and removal technologies (Messner and Strubegger, 1991).
-The data base is used to produce an inventory of the full range of technological and economic measures spanning efficiency improvements, conservation, enhanced use of low-carbon fuels, carbon-free sources of energy and other options such as afforestation and enhancement of carbon sinks (Messner and Nakićenović, 1991; Schäfer et al., 1992).
+Such an evaluation constitutes the main part of an ongoing study within the area of energy and the environment at IIASA.
+This activity includes development of an integrated data base for a comprehensive inventory of technological options available globally over long time horizons.
+The data base includes descriptions of their comparative characteristics, important linkages to other enabling technologies, development status and availability, their timing and implementation prospects, applicability in different geographical, economic and cultural settings, transfer to developing countries, cost structure, technical performance, and market potential.
+It will be used to produce an inventory of the full range of technological and economic measures spanning efficiency improvements, conservation, enhanced use of low-carbon fuels, carbon free sources of energy and other options such as afforestation and enhancement of carbon sinks.